HexShad0w/hexsqli/README.md

 - Automates SQL Injection testing.
 - Tests with a custom list of payloads.
 - Detects potential vulnerabilities based on response times.
-- Logs results to a file for further analysis.
 - User-friendly interface with color-coded output.

 ## Prerequisites